Azumi Inoue

 Azumi Inoue (井上 あずみ or 井上杏美, Inoue Azumi) is a Japanese singer.
 She graduated from Yugakkan High School in Kanazawa.
 She is best known for singing the opening and ending theme songs for the Hayao Miyazaki film My Neighbor Totoro: "Sanpo" and "My Neighbor Totoro".
 She is known for having a clear, light voice.

 Inoue is managed by the talent management firm Doremi.
 She is married and has one child.

+In 2011, she appeared in 7 out of 19 performances of "Sound Horizon Live Tour 2011 First Territorial Reconstruction Expedition".
+On November 11 of the same year, she performed with Kumiko and actress Chieko Baisho at the "38th Japan Singers Association Song Festival" held at Yu-Port in Gotanda, Tokyo.
+On November 26, she held a mini concert at Takaodai Junior High School in Kanazawa City, Ishikawa Prefecture, at the 30th Anniversary Ceremony Lecture.

 Works

 Inoue has performed a large number of radio dramas themes, anime theme songs, and anime insert songs, including the following: